tedneward/VSLive-AngularHOL/README.md

 If you're not sure you got the exercise implemented correctly, feel free to fast-forward to the next lab via `git checkout final`.

-If you're curious how to extend this lab further, several thoughts come to mind:

-* *Add Bootstrap.* Let's be honest, you didn't come to this workshop to see a beautiful paragon of user interface design; if you did, you were probably deeply disappointed.
-Throw some Bootstrap in there and make it look all pretty.
-(This will involve adding the Bootstrap CSS to the index.html, and making use of it in the HTML templates; if you customize Bootstrap in some way, you can do that in the Bootstrap CSS files, or by leveraging the component's CSS files.)

-* *Use a middle-tier service.* Write some Express code that will be the HTTP API used to hold the data.
-(This is better than trying to access an HTTP database directly for a variety of reasons, although for some scenarios tha's a reasonable approach as well, particularly with a database like CouchDB.)
-Modify the JokeService to use Angular's HTTP facilities to access your Express middle-tier.

-* *Rewrite parts of the application to make use of Reactive objects and Observables.* This is one of the trickier parts of Angular to grok, but well worth the investment in time.